Skip navigation

 Having trouble accessing your Student Portal?

-You can access your timetable once you are fully enrolled (please allow up to 48 hours for this) via:
+Once you are fully enrolled (please allow up to 48 hours for this) you can access your timetable at:

-The NU Connect App has a GPS function that allows you to find your timetabled building based on your location - we highly recommend that new students download and use this.
+Top Tip: The NU Connect App has a GPS function that allows you to find your timetabled building based on your location - this is especially helpful if you are navigating campus for the first time.

 ID card icon